top of page

 Cheese curds are a prime ingredient in the Quebec specialty poutine

-Lactic acid bacteria are a group of bacteria, primarily belonging to the genera Lactobacillus, Streptococcus, Lactococcus, Leuconostoc, and Pediococcus.
-Characterized by their ability to ferment sugars into lactic acid, these bacteria are deal for fermentation and preservation.
+Lactic acid bacteria belong to genera including Lactobacillus, Streptococcus, Lactococcus, Leuconostoc, and Pediococcus.
+Characterized by their ability to ferment sugars into lactic acid, the bacteria are ideal for fermentation and preservation.

 Lacticaseibacillus paracasei lactic acid bacteria